tentjs/helpers/README.md

 # 💁🏻 Helpers

-Functions and types that ease writing ⛺[Tent](https://github.com/tentjs/tent) components.
+This is a collection of utility functions and types that can be used to simplify common tasks in ⛺ [Tent](https://github.com/tentjs/tent).

 ## ⚡ Included